TebogoLegoabe/Gitify/README.md

 ## Project Overview

 The objective of this project is to create a user-friendly API that simplifies the process of retrieving and presenting GitHub user statistics.
-It retrieves information such as repository details, follower and following counts, trending repositories, and more.
+It retrieves information such as  followers and following counts, trending repositories, stars .
 Whether you're a developer assessing your GitHub activity or an organization looking to analyzing contribution of your employees,looking to hire new developer in the companies.
-Gitify allows you to easily access their stats.
+Gitify allows you to easily access their stats by just searching their name.
 Users can search for trending repositories, Gitify offers these features and more.

 ## Key Functionalities

-- **User Stats:** Retrieve detailed statistics about a GitHub user, including their repositories, commits,languages, followers, and following.

-- **Repository Insights:** Get in-depth information about a specific GitHub repository, including contributors, commit history, and open issues.

-- **User Search:** Search for GitHub users based on various criteria, such as programming language expertise or location.
+- **User Search:** Search for GitHub users based on various criterias, such as programming language expertise or location of the user, and can be sorted by number of stars, forks, and recently updated.

-- **Recent Activity:** Monitor a user's recent GitHub activity, including push events, issue creation, and pull request activity.

-- **Collaboration Metrics:** Assess user collaboration by analyzing contributions to other repositories and pull request reviews.
+- **Repository Search:** Search for GitHub repositories based on various critreias, such as programming language and can be sorted by number of stars, forks, and recently updated.

+- **Trending repositories** displays trending repositories in the current month

+- **Pangination of results** displays results in different pages instead of displaying all results in one page.

+- **Filtering results** when searching for repositories or users, Gitify has features for filtering results based on the location of the user and the programming language usage of the user and repositories.

 ## Environment

-The Gitify is developed using python and flask.
-It interacts with the GitHub API and requires the use of OAuth tokens for authentication. dependencies - python, flask, requests.
+The Gitify is developed using python and flask for the backend and HTML and CSS for the frontend.
+It interacts with the GitHub search API and requires the use of OAuth tokens for authentication. python packages dependencies - flask, requests.

 ## Usage

 clone the repo.
-add github access token. for ubuntu `export ACCESS_TOKEN="place_your_token_here"` run `python app.py` # it will open the app with the debuggin on navigate to home page http://127.0.0.1:5000
+add github access token as environment variable (ACCESS_TOKEN). for ubuntu `export ACCESS_TOKEN="place_your_token_here"`, or `set ACCESS_TOKEN="place_your_token_here"` for windows command line. run `python app.py` navigate to home page in http://127.0.0.1:5000

 ## Examples of Use
 to look for trending repositories - `http://127.0.0.1:5000/trending` to search for users by user name - `http://127.0.0.1:5000/users`- type key words in the search bar to get results to search for repositories - `http://127.0.0.1:5000/repos`type key words in the search bar to get results

-See practical examples of how to use the GitHub Stats API in the [Examples of Use](#examples-of-use) section.
-These examples help you understand how to leverage the API's capabilities.

 ## Issues